milejko/kuick-cache/README.md

 $fileCache  = $cacheFactory('file:///tmp/cache');               // FilesystemCache instance
 $redisCache = $cacheFactory('redis://redis-server.com:6379/2'); // RedisCache instance
 ```
-3. Customizing the serializer:
+3. Customizing the serializer:<br>
-With larger datasets it can be beneficial to use Gzdeflate based serializer.
+With larger datasets it can be beneficial to use Gzdeflate based serializer.<br>
 On the other hand Json based serializers are safer to use, as stored objects are casted to simple, JSON objects.
 ```
 <?php